wrf/pdbcolor/README.md

 Because scores are always processed from lowest to highest, for cases where all values are negative, the color schemes can be reversed with the flag `-r` (`--reverse-colors`).
 In this case, `-x` would again omit the bin of values closest to 0, hence the highest values.
 For diverging datasets and color schemes, the same option removes the middle bin (4, out of 0 to 8) by default.
 The common bin to omit can be changed with the option `-O` (`--exclusion-override`).

 ## percent identity ##
+With the script `pdb_site_identity.py`, for a target sequence, recolor by percent identity from a multiple sequence alignment.
+The same sequential color schemes as generic (red, yellow, blue, and green) are used for the script output, gray indicates less than 50% identity.
+For the output script, red gradient is the default, but this can be changed with the option `--base-color`, such as `--base-color blue`.

+#### Options are: ####
+   * `-a` : alignment, required one or more multiple sequence alignments.
+Several files can be given if trying to recode a multimer/ complex.
+   * `-s` : sequence, the sequence names or FASTA headers for the sequence/s in the alignment that match the structure.
+Normally this would be the protein seq ID that matches the DBREF field in the PDB file, often a Uniprot ID like `DUOX1_HUMAN`.
+More than one can be given, corresponding to multiple alignment files.
+   * `-p` : PDB file to read or recode.
+Currently, `.pdb` format is required, though other options can bypass this.
+   * `-w` : write script, turns on this option and will write the PyMOL script to the specified filename.
+If combined with `--force-recode` this can often be used to recolor a `.cif` file, such as for very large protein complexes.
+   * `--base-color` : change the base color gradient, to red, yellow, green, blue, such as `--base-color green`.
+In all cases, the 100% identity group has a much brighter color.
+   * `--force-recode` : if the DBREF field is missing or does not match the sequence from `-s` (say if sequence was renamed, using NCBI accessions, etc), then force the recoding anyway assuming the complete protein in the alignment and PDB file.

+### Instructions ###
-For a target sequence, recolor by percent identity from a multiple sequence alignment.
-By default, gray indicates less than 50% identity, following reverse rainbow order (so blue to red) to show increasing identity, with magenta showing 100% identity (excluding gaps or missing data).
-The same sequential color schemes as generic can be used as well: red, yellow, blue, and green.
+If recoding the PDB file, the default colors are following reverse rainbow order (so blue to red) to show increasing identity, with magenta showing 100% identity (excluding gaps or missing data).

 ![percent_identity_color_scheme.png](https://github.com/wrf/pdbcolor/blob/master/svg/percent_identity_color_scheme.png)

 Colors are defined in the `color_by_identity.py` script, where triplets are RGB values of 0 to 1 (so 1,1,1 is white).
 Thresholds of identity are defined in the `pdb_site_identity.py` script, where the scores are calculated and printed for each of the ATOM records in the PDB file.

-These values range from 0 to 100%, but are grouped into 9 bins.
+These values range from 0 to 100%, but are grouped into 9 bins (it is difficult to see the color differences beyond this many).
 The colors are meant to specifically highlight strongly conserved sites, which is why site identity below 50% is colored gray.

-### Instructions ###
 1) Generate a multiple sequence alignment, which must include the sequence of the target PDB structure.
 For instance, the protein [Symplectin](http://www.uniprot.org/uniprot/C6KYS2) is the target, and residues will be colored based on the percentage of residues in other sequences that are identical to this sequence.
 Here they are aligned with the program `mafft` using an example [dataset](https://bitbucket.org/wrf/squid-transcriptomes/src) from [Francis et al 2013 Symplectin evolved from multiple duplications in bioluminescent squid](https://peerj.com/articles/3633/).

     `mafft-linsi examples/symplectins_w_outgroups.fasta > examples/symplectins_w_outgroups.aln`